CatX711/GreetLang/README.md

     export let pi: float = 3.14159
 }

-// In the file we want to import the module in:
+// In the file we want to import the module into:

 // import the "mymodule" module import mymodule